-Social media is one of largest ungoverned spaces in Kenya with no enforceable regulatory framework.
+Social media is one of the largest ungoverned spaces in Kenya with no concrete enforceable regulatory framework.
 Here, ethnic prejudice and or negative profiling have found a home.
-In this space, hate language, ethnic prejudice and profiling are spread fast.
+In this space, hate language, ethnic prejudice, and profiling spread fast.
 In other words, social media is the new ‘underground.’
 The issue is made worse by copies and shares by techno-savvy Kenyans who repost hate material even if the original is removed by the person who initially posted it.
 Fake information gets shared widely and freely.
 To the ordinary Kenyan, such information is gospel truth and tends to whip up emotions.
 The creators of this ethnic profiling wait for the opportune time to transform the hatred into action.
-It is important to note however that social media is not the only means by which negative profiling is being propagated.
+It is important to note, however, that social media is not the only means by which negative profiling is being propagated.
 Mainstream media, open rallies, social groups, and political gatherings have also been used to preach ethnic hatred.
 This fast developing trend must be nipped in the bud before it becomes an irrepressible monster.

 There are many institutions whose responsibility is to set and maintain national standards of acceptable behavior.
 Others have a duty to police all spaces and control deviant behavior.
 These include religious organizations, the National Cohesion and Integration Commission (NCIC), the Kenya Police Service, and schools.
 These institutions must develop curriculum to inculcate tolerance and mutual respect for cultural and political diversity.
 This monster has to be confronted head-on at all levels of leadership and denounced as unacceptable.
 Leaders ought to focus on the bigger picture – national integrity and cohesion.
 These aspects should remain as the pillars of defence against ethnic hatred while tolerating ethnic warfare in the social media and other platforms.